Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Release of the catalogue

 \section{Release of the catalogue}

-The catalogue containing the CTPs to the point-like X-ray sources in the EDFs and their properties are available through CDS/Vizier\footnote{\url{https://vizier.cds.unistra.fr}}.
+The catalogue containing the CTP properties of the EDF point-like X-ray sources is only available in electronic form at the CDS via anonymous ftp to \url{cdsarc.u-strasbg.fr} (130.79.128.5) or via \url{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.
 A detailed description of the columns and their content is provided in \cref{apdx:C}.
-The catalogue includes unique identifiers for all relevant surveys as well as the basic X-ray and \Euclid properties (columns 1 -- 13).
-For the full list of available columns, please refer to the original catalogues introduced in \cref{sec3} and e.g., \citet{Q1-TP002,Q1-TP003,Q1-TP004}.
-Columns 14 -- 24 present the results of the CTP association, followed by key parameters derived from {\tt NWAY}.
-Photometric data from LS10 are reported in columns 25 -- 28.
-Spectroscopic information, when available, is included in columns 29 -- 33.
-Lastly, the photometric redshift parameters from the {\tt{PICZL}} algorithm, as well as quantities computed with such, are listed in columns 34 -- 40.
+The catalogue includes unique identifiers for all relevant surveys as well as the basic X-ray and \Euclid properties (columns 1--14).
+For the full list of available columns, please refer to the original catalogues introduced in \cref{sec3} and, for example, \citet{Q1-TP002,Q1-TP003,Q1-TP004}.
+Columns 15--24 present the results of the CTP association, followed by key parameters derived from {\tt NWAY}.
+Photometric data from LS10 are reported in columns 25--27.
+Spectroscopic information, when available, is included in columns 28--32.
+Lastly, the photometric redshift parameters from the {\tt{PICZL}} algorithm, as well as quantities computed with such, are listed in columns 33--39.